samiahmedsiddiqui/pubnub/jsv3/examples/subscribe/README.md

 # Subscribe
-This function causes the client to create an open TCP socket to the PubNub Real-Time Network and begin listening for messages on a specified channel.
+`subscribe()` function causes the client to create an open TCP socket to the PubNub Real-Time Network and begin listening for messages on a specified channel.